ItchyBrother/EAC/README.md

 ### A Kerbal Is Stuck in Training or Final Exam State

-Check whether final exam mode was disabled or Contract Configurator was removed after the Kerbal entered the exam path.
+Check whether final exam mode was disabled, Contract Configurator was removed, or `EAC_CCBridge.dll` was disabled after the Kerbal entered the exam path.
 EAC includes recovery handling for this case, but the save may need to be loaded at the Space Center for EAC to reconcile the state.

 ### Crew R&R or Earn Your Stripes Options Are Unavailable